Bernie McGill is the author of two novels and two short story collections.

 She has written audio scripts for heritage projects and stage scripts for theatre.
-Her second short story collection, This Train is For, was published by No Alibis Press in June 2022 and has recently been shortlisted for the Edge Hill Short Story Prize.
 She is the current Royal Literary Fund Writing Fellow at the School of Computer Science, Queen’s University, Belfast.

 Listen to Bernie’s essay ‘Our Art’ (read by the author) on BBC Radio 3.